Frequently Asked Questions

 Multiple mechanic and grammar worksheets are provided for additional practice.

-I do teach grammar in isolation and students complete the practice worksheets, and then I move on to more grammar.
-Then, when I teach the writing lessons, such as paragraphs, etc. (later in the year), I constantly refer to grammar (and other important content covered earlier in the year) during the drafting and revision process.
-I am always tying grammar and other content to application during the writing lessons.
+I teach grammar in isolation and students complete the activities before moving on to other activities.
+Later in the year when I teach students composition such as paragraphs, etc., I constantly refer to grammar (and other important content covered earlier in the year) during the drafting and revision process.

 A: Yes, there is sufficient grammar covered within our courses, and there’s no need for any additional grammar curriculum.
 However, if you want your child to know how to diagram sentences, you should consider adding a course that teaches diagramming skills.
 The grammar portion of Essentials in Writing includes the basic parts of speech but focuses on teaching students how to use certain parts of speech as tools to communicate more effectively with the reader rather than how to diagram sentences.
 If you would like more information regarding this topic, please feel free to contact our Customer Service Department.